1. Camp Jabulani

 The 148-foot boat cruises the banks of Chobe National Park and offers both land game drives in the park and those done via small motorboat on the river.
 You won't believe how close your family will get to bathing elephants, crocodiles and hippos.
 You'll even be able to go fishing.
 The ship also offers a tour of a nearby village.

-The three-deck Zambezi Queen -- with her crew of 22 -- offers a mix of 14 double and twin cabins, a small pool, dining and living rooms and even a lounge complete with a wood-burning fireplace.
+The three-deck Zambezi Queen offers a mix of 14 double and twin cabins, a small pool, dining and living rooms and even a lounge complete with a wood-burning fireplace.